tegonal/scripts/README.md

 function findScripts() {
 	find "src" -name "*.sh" -not -name "*.doc.sh" "$@"
 }
-# make the function visible to release-files.sh
+# make the function visible to release-files.sh / not necessary if you source release-files.sh, see further below
 declare -fx findScripts

 # releases version v0.1.0 using the key 0x945FE615904E5C85 for signing
 "$dir_of_tegonal_scripts/releasing/release-files.sh" -v v0.1.0 -k "0x945FE615904E5C85" --sign-fn findScripts

 # releases version v0.1.0 using the key 0x945FE615904E5C85 for signing and
-# searches for additional occurrences of the version via the specified pattern in:
+# searches for additional occurrences where the version should be replaced via the specified pattern in:
 # - script files in ./src and ./scripts
 # - ./README.md
 "$dir_of_tegonal_scripts/releasing/release-files.sh" \